 To apply for scholarships in Music, you will need to fill out the scholarship application form on the scholarship page.
-For one of these scholarships, you will need to submit an essay.
+For two of these scholarships, you will need to submit an essay.
 Several Music scholarships require a resume, and a few awards require letters of recommendation.
 The GPA requirements for Music scholarships vary between a 2.0 and 3.3 minimum GPA.

 Scholarships by Major